rdnetto/dstruct/README.md

 This library offers a variety of data structures and operations on those data structures in D.

+### Note
+This is a fork of the original library by w0rp intended for use with dqt.
+Once w0rp's repository is stable (i.e. no failed assertions or unit tests), it should no longer be used.

 ## Quick Start

 Check out the code somewhere and you can use it as a DUB package.
 Everything